-- Density is 33% lower than aluminium alloys, and 73% lower than zamak: Very lightweight parts, for those uses in which this property is required, and also lower transport costs and easier to manipulate.
+- Its density is 33% lower than aluminium alloys; and 73% lower than zamak: Very lightweight parts; for those uses in which this property is required, and also lower transport costs and it is easier to handle.

-- Longer duration of the die than with aluminium (three or tour times longer), lower replacement and maintenance costs for the dies.
+- Longer duration of the die than one for aluminium (three or four times longer), lower replacement and maintenance costs off the dies.

-- The highest mechanising speed from all metals: more production when secondary operations are required.
+- The highest machining speed of all metals: higher production when secondary operations are required.

 - Higher vibration absorption.
 Ideal for those uses in which this property is required.
-Less noise when manipulating parts.
+Less noise when handling parts.

 - Compatibility and costless interchangeability with zamak dies, since both use the same hot chamber technology.

-- … and a marketing appeal, for its “novelty” status, ideal for sport equipment applications etc.
+- … and a marketing appeal, for its “novelty” status, ideal for sports equipment applications etc.

 Main characteristics of commercial alloy MAGNESIUM AZ91D

 Magnesium Chemical Composition